Remo-lilnonbinary/Pecanaix/README.md

 ## The Problem

 96% of university alumni disengage within 3 years of graduation.
 Alumni teams face fragmented data across CRMs, spreadsheets, and event platforms.
 Outreach is manual, generic, and impossible to track.
-Nobody knows who actually showed up.

 ## The Solution